Salesforce App Limits Cheatsheet

 The API Usage section of the System Overview page in Setup

-The API Requests Last Hours item in the Organization Detail section of the System Overview page
+The API Requests Last Hours item in the Organization Detail section of the Company Information

 The API Request Limit per Month usagebased entitlement which shows you your orgs API calls

-aggregated over days This can be found on the Company Information page in Setup
+aggregated over days This information can be found on the Company Information page in Setup

 Information returned in the SforceLimitInfo response header for REST APIs